 7.1.3 When membership fees have not been received from a member by March 31st the Secretary-Treasurer will forward one notice of arrears advising that the membership fees must be paid by April 30th.

-7.2 The members of the Association at a meeting may, by majority vote, levy any special or extraordinary general fee to be paid by the members.
+7.2 The members of the Association at a meeting may, by majority vote, levy any special or extraordinary general fee to be paid by the active members, associate members or life members.